haystack/datapress-drupal/readme.md

     /datapress/user/role/ROLE/json

-When a role has a space in it, use the URL encoded space character, **%20**.
-For example, if I wanted to get a data feed for all people with the role `principle investigator`, I would use the URL
+When a role has a space in it, use a double underscore.
+For example, if I wanted to get a data feed for all people with the role `principle investigator`, use the URL

-    /datapress/user/role/principle%20investigator/json
+    /datapress/user/role/principle__investigator/json

 The fields returned for each person by this request are: